KQXT-FM

 KQXT-FM (101.9 MHz, "Q101.9") is a commercial radio station in San Antonio, Texas.
-The station is owned by iHeartMedia, airing an adult contemporary radio format, switching to Christmas music for much of November and December.
-On weekdays, it carries the syndicated Kidd Kradick Morning Show from co-owned KHKS Dallas as well as Ellen K on Saturday mornings.
+The station is owned by iHeartMedia, airing an adult contemporary format.
 KQXT's studios are in Stone Oak.

 KQXT has an effective radiated power (ERP) of 100,000 watts, the current maximum for FM stations.
 It transmits from an antenna atop the Tower of the Americas in Downtown San Antonio.